stcybrdgs/cs3358-dataStructures/asg01/README.md

 - create an intersection of two objects
 - modify the set by inserting, resetting, or removing integers

-The instructor provided the driver and the header.
+The instructor provided the driver (Assign01.cpp) and the header (IntSet.h) files.

 My challenge was to build out the implementation file (IntSet.cpp).